creideiki/fimfic2pdf/README.md

 Then re-run the program (without specifying "-t/--retransform") to re-render the changed LaTeX code.

+If the source text contains Unicode open/close quotation marks, they will be redered correctly by default.
+If it only contains ASCII straight quotation marks, they will all be rendered as closing quotation marks by default.
+To attempt to automatically change ASCII quotation marks to Unicode ones, use the "-q/--prettify-quotes" option.
+This will blindly change every straight double quote to an alternating open or close one, which will fail silently if quotes are not strictly balanced.
+It also will not handle single quotes, since those are indistinguishable from apostrophes.

 Main options

     -i, --id ID,ID,...               story ID(s)